Proudly Serving Greater St. Louis, Springfield & Nearby1-844-204-8198

 Wood rot destroys about 20 billion board feet of timber each year -- far more than the annual amount destroyed by fire damage.

 However, if you can catch the problem before it becomes too severe, it can be quickly and affordably remedied by a professional crawl space contractor.

 Simply repairing mold damage is not a lasting solution.
 If the conditions for mold to regrow exist (moisture, warmth, and a food source), mold will simply resume growing on your new wood over time.

 At Woods Basement Systems, Inc., we specialize in repairing crawl space issues of all types, including moldy or damaged wood.
 For a free wood damage quote, call or e-mail us today!

-We serve the Illinois & Missouri area, including surrounding areas such as Decatur, Ballwin, Belleville, Champaign, St. Peters, East Saint Louis and nearby.
+We serve the Illinois & Missouri area, including surrounding areas such as Decatur, Ballwin, Belleville, Champaign, St. Peters, Saint Louis and nearby.

 Many homeowners and contractors make the mistake of repairing the damaged wood and calling the problem solved.
 But what about the cause of the damage in the first place?